 Although the newly formed Irish government initiated the first state owned Electricity Supply Board in 1927, and its 85 mw Hydro electric Ardnacrusha plant on the River Shannon was commissioned in 1929, many small towns were not connected for many years.
 Leitrim had electricity before the establishment of ESB in 1927.
 The ESB’s annual reports record 9 local electricity suppliers in Leitrim county, as seen here

 The Jeiter family initiated the hydro electric system a little while later on the River Bonet in 1933.
 They were also owners of the Abbey Hotel.
 The village benefited greatly from their enterprise, even building later an open air swimming pool which is said to have been heated , the enclosure of which can be seen today.
 Also at low water opposite , one component is still visible, perhaps the flow regulator attached to its shaft and on the banks of the river can be seen the remains of the propellor part of the generator.

 Paul Jeiter began to supply electricity in Dromahair in 1933, initially serving 26 homes and businesses .
 In the ESB 1950 annual accounts, it is reported that Paul Jeiter had 50 customers with a village population then of 275 inhabitants.
 By 1960 he had 60 customers , when his business was acquired by ESB.

 Joseph Jeiter advertised in the 1935 Irish Travel Gazette, ‘Electric light and Electric fires in each bedroom’ of his Abbey Hotel.

-With the advent of the national electricity company (the ESB), a time came when he was no longer accepting new customers, attested by a Dromahair resident who had enquired about being connected in time for the birth of her first child.
+With the advent of the ESB supply to the village, a time came when he was no longer accepting new customers, attested by one Dromahair resident who had enquired about being connected in time for the birth of her first child.
 Happily, the ESB connection was enabled just in time.